adamhill/ArchitecturalKatas-2023/README-RodolfoSOption.md

 Using https://www.developertoarchitect.com/downloads/architecture-characteristics-worksheet.pdf

 - Scalability: Ensuring the system can support hundreds
-- Availability, reliabilty, performance: Facilitating near real time communication
+- Availability, reliability, performance: Facilitating near real time communication
 - Interoperability: Allowing seamless integration with third-party services and platforms such as Wildlife Insights, TrapTagger, iNaturalist, and GBIF.
 Interoperability enables users to work with their preferred tools and extends the project's reach by connecting it to established conservation and research networks.
-Since requeriments state
+Since requirements state
   - communicate with camera
   - analyze video using third party platforms
   - Publish to iNaturalist